-- Near any source of heat, steam, or combustible gas - Near flammable items such as curtains or clothing - · Near any obstacle that might block air circulation - Near a doorway - In a location subject to direct sunlight
+- Near any source of heat, steam, or combustible gas - Near flammable items such as curtains or clothing - Near any obstacle that might block air circulation - Near a doorway - In a location subject to direct sunlight

-Refer to the following diagrams to ensure proper distance from walls and ceiling:
+Refer to the following diagram to ensure proper distance from walls and ceiling:

 If there is no pre-existing refrigerant piping, when choosing a location, leave ample room for a wall hole (see Step 3: Drill Wall Hole for Connective Piping) for the signal cable and refrigerant piping that connect the indoor and outdoor units.
+The default position for all piping is the right side of the indoor unit (while facing the unit).
+However, the unit can accommodate piping to either the left or right.